 Our program has been serving families on the Eastside since the 1950’s.
 Our motto is “parents and children – learning and growing together.”
 And this is what makes us unique – the way that we serve the whole family – providing high quality education for children, plus education and support for their caregivers.

-Why our program is great for kids:
+Why our program is great for children:

 Close parental involvement: Parents are always welcome in the classroom.
-This gives each child the comfort and security of knowing their own parent can be there with them.
+This gives each child the comfort and security of knowing their caregiver can be there with them.
 It also gives children exposure to a wide range of caring adults in a safe environment, allowing them to develop skills at interacting with other adults.
-As a side benefit, we know children learn language more quickly when exposed to a variety of adult speakers.
+As a side benefit, we know children learn language skills more quickly when exposed to a variety of adult speakers.

 Why our program is great for parents: